General (scope, grounds for accelerated procedures, time limits)

 Appeals in the accelerated procedure have to be submitted within 7 calendar days (excluding public holidays) after notification of the negative decision, as opposed to the 14-calendar-day deadline in the Regular Procedure: Appeal.
 Another major difference with the regular asylum procedure is related to the number of judicial appeal instances.
 In the accelerated procedure, there is only one judicial appeal possible, whereas in the regular procedure there are two appeal instances.

 Lodging an appeal has automatic suspensive effect vis-à-vis the removal of the asylum seeker.
 The court competent to review first instance decisions in the accelerated procedure is the Regional Administrative Court of the county in which the appellant resides.
 The court has the obligation to ascertain whether the assessment of the credibility or the manifestly unfounded character of the claim is correct in view of the facts, evidence and legal provisions applicable.
-Asylum seekers have to be summoned for a public hearing and in practice are asked to shortly summarise their reasons for fleeing their country of origin and seek protection elsewhere.
+Asylum seekers have to be summoned for a public hearing and are asked to shortly present their reasons for fleeing their country of origin and seek protection elsewhere.

 In general, asylum seekers do not face significant obstacles to lodging an appeal in the accelerated asylum procedure within the 7-day deadline.
 The obstacles referred to under the regular procedure appeal apply, e.g. lack of legal aid and interpretation issues.